Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Backup' and the resource 'all pages + per-page contents', and distinguishes from the sibling tool 'site_snapshot' by noting it is lighter and focused on page structure and contents.
+The description uses a specific verb 'backup' and identifies the resource as 'all pages + per-page contents', clearly stating the tool's function.
+It also distinguishes itself from the sibling tool 'site_snapshot' by noting it is lighter and for page structure/contents only.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.